b3-exmo/b3-exmo.github.io/docs/Race/Various Quotes.md

 >
 > *==It doesn’t make a particle of difference what anybody ever said about the Negro matter before the first day of June of this year, 1978==.
 It is a new day and a new arrangement, and the Lord has now given the revelation that sheds light out into the world on this subject.
 As to any slivers of light or any particles of darkness of the past, we forget about them.
 We now do what meridian Israel did when the Lord said the gospel should go to the Gentiles.
 We forget all the statements that limited the gospel to the house of Israel, and we start going to the Gentiles.*

-&mdash; [All Are Alike unto God](https://speeches.byu.edu/talks/bruce-r-mcconkie/alike-unto-god/), Bruce R. McConkie Of the Quorum of the Twelve Apostles, August 18, 1978
+— [All Are Alike unto God](https://speeches.byu.edu/talks/bruce-r-mcconkie/alike-unto-god/), Bruce R. McConkie Of the Quorum of the Twelve Apostles, August 18, 1978

 "Yeah, I *said* horrible things in the past and passed them off as unchangeable, eternal doctrine.
 Get over it, it's a new day.
 You need to repent.
 We have a prophet."

-I don't know how else to express this&mdash; *You don't get to tell us that "it doesn't make a particle of difference.* The doctrine *you* (McConkie) perpetuated literally kept people away from salvation.
+I don't know how else to express this— *You don't get to tell us that "it doesn't make a particle of difference.* The doctrine *you* (McConkie) perpetuated literally kept people away from salvation.
 You don't just get to wave it off and move on with zero consequence.
 The proper response to making a bold claim when you have limited understanding is "I'm sorry."
 You apologize.
 You don't tell people that *they* are wrong, and *they* need to repent.
 What do those people need to repent of? *You* (McConkie) are the one who perpetuated offensively racist teachings that you've conceded were wrong. *You* repent, you bitch.

 &nbsp;

 > “One clear-cut position is that the folklore must never be perpetuated. … I have to concede to my earlier colleagues. … They, I’m sure, in their own way, were doing the best they knew to give shape to [the policy], to give context for it, to give even history to it.
 All I can say is however well intended the explanations were, I think almost all of them were inadequate and/or wrong. … It probably would have been advantageous to say nothing, to say we just don’t know, and, [as] with many religious matters, whatever was being done was done on the basis of faith at that time.
 But some explanations were given and had been given for a lot of years. … At the very least, there should be no effort to perpetuate those efforts to explain why that doctrine existed.
 I think, to the extent that I know anything about it, as one of the newer and younger ones to come along, … we simply do not know why that practice, that policy, that doctrine was in place.
 Well, some of the folklore that you must be referring to are suggestions that there were decisions made in the pre-mortal councils where someone had not been as decisive in their loyalty to a Gospel plan or the procedures on earth or what was to unfold in mortality, and that therefore that opportunity and mortality was compromised.
 I really don’t know a lot of the details of those, because fortunately I’ve been able to live in the period where we’re not expressing or teaching them, but I think that’s the one I grew up hearing the most, was that it was something to do with the pre-mortal councils. … But I think that’s the part that must never be taught until anybody knows a lot more than I know. … We just don’t know, in the historical context of the time, why it was practiced. … That’s my principal [concern], is that we don’t perpetuate explanations about things we don’t know. …We don’t pretend that something wasn’t taught or practice wasn’t pursued for whatever reason.
 But I think we can be unequivocal and we can be declarative in our current literature, in books that we reproduce, in teachings that go forward, whatever, that from this time forward, from 1978 forward, we can make sure that nothing of that is declared.
 That may be where we still need to make sure that we’re absolutely dutiful, that we put [a] careful eye of scrutiny on anything from earlier writings and teachings, just [to] make sure that that’s not perpetuated in the present.
 That’s the least, I think, of our current responsibilities on that topic”

-&mdash; _PBS Documentary “The Mormons” transcript of_ [_Interview with Jeffrey Holland_](http://www.pbs.org/mormons/interviews/holland.html)
+— _PBS Documentary “The Mormons” transcript of_ [_Interview with Jeffrey Holland_](http://www.pbs.org/mormons/interviews/holland.html)